badlogicmanpreet/gpt/gpt.md

 #### `Block`

-The `Block` class is a fundamental component in the GPT architecture, integrating self-attention and MLP (Multi-Layer Perceptron) modules with layer normalization and residual connections.
-Unlike the conventional transformer architecture where layer normalization follows the self-attention or MLP, GPT2 positions layer normalization at the input of each sub-block, ensuring a clean residual path.
+The `Block` class is a fundamental component in the GPT-2 architecture, integrating self-attention and MLP (Multi-Layer Perceptron) modules with layer normalization and residual connections.
+Unlike the conventional transformer architecture where layer normalization follows the self-attention or MLP, GPT-2 positions layer normalization at the input of each sub-block, ensuring a clean residual path.
 This design choice facilitates smooth gradient flow from the top layers down to the input/token layer, enhancing learning efficiency.
 The class initializes with two layer normalization layers (`ln_1` and `ln_2`), a `CausalSelfAttention` module for token interaction, and an `MLP` for token-wise transformations.
 In the forward method, the input tensor `x` undergoes layer normalization followed by self-attention, and the result is added back to `x` as a residual connection.
 This process is repeated with the MLP, ensuring that each token is updated independently and effectively.
 The combination of these elements allows the block to efficiently aggregate information across tokens and update their representations, forming a robust building block for the overall model.

 ```python
 class Block(nn.Module):